Me.jpg

 Art Notes: Liefeld loved covering up the title of the comic… a practice which seems odd to me.
 The void… better than drawing backgrounds.
 Or they’re in a completely white room.
 I think Boom-Boom is only crouching so he could fit her on the page.
 Women kneeling for no reason: another Liefeld staple.
 (Or a fetish?)

 Issue 99 begins with a furry lady named Feral in the sewers escaping from some Morlocks.
 (Sewer-dwelling outcast Mutants.)
 Cable is trying to recruit a previous member of the New Mutants— a Native American man named James Proudstar, also known as Warpath.
 He’s one of X-Men’s traditionally culturally questionable characters.
 (He’s also a good two feet taller than Cable in some panels, and Cable is apparently 6’ 8” according to some quick research.
 Maybe Warpath’s Mutant power is being super tall?)
 Gideon spies on their meeting.
-Shortly after, Alberto is still sad about his dead dad and Gideon gets a bit touchy feely with him.
+Shortly after, Roberto is still sad about his dead dad and Gideon gets a bit touchy feely with him.
 (I know it’s meant to be him comforting the boy, but it came across as creepy.)
-After Gideon talks business with Alberto, we jump back to the Mutant’s hideout, where Cable is bitching at the kids.
+After Gideon talks business with Roberto, we jump back to the Mutant’s hideout, where Cable is bitching at the kids.
 Like usual.

 Perspectives are hard too.
 (Credit: Marvel Comics.
 Writer: Fabian Nicieza.
 Art: Rob Liefeld.)